What is hoarding disorder?

 Difference between OCD and hoarding disorder

-- Hoarding used to be classified under Obsessive-Compulsive Disorder (OCD) as a symptom, but under the new edition of the Diagnostic and Statistical Manual of Mental Disorders or DSM-5, hoarding is now classified on its own under the category of “Obsessive-Compulsive and Related Disorders”.
+- Hoarding used to be classified under Obsessive-Compulsive Disorder (OCD) as a symptom.
+Still, under the new edition of the Diagnostic and Statistical Manual of Mental Disorders or DSM-5, hoarding is now classified under the category of “Obsessive-Compulsive and Related Disorders”.

 - Hoarding is having difficulty in letting things go, which results in clutter due to the problem in doing so.

-- OCD is characterised by the presence of recurrent, intrusive thoughts or images that cause significant distress or impairment.
+- OCD is characterised by recurrent, intrusive thoughts or images that cause significant distress or impairment.

 - Compulsive hoarding is a disorder in which an individual cannot or will not discard possessions despite having difficulty controlling their acquisition and accumulation of objects.